mwickert/Matched_Filter_Mismatch_Losses/README.md

 <img src="images/Block1.png" width="40%" height="40%" />

 The content is still being organized, but the core notebook for generating the results of the Scipy 2020 conference proceedings paper is in place in the notebooks folder.
-A support python module, `MF_mismatch_helper.py`, is contained in this module, but the use of it will go away once updates to `scikit-dsp-comm` are pushed.
+A support python module, `MF_mismatch_helper.py`, will be repurposed as I will soon move the classes `MPSK_sa_BEP` and `MQAM_sa_BEP` out of the notebook and into this module.